hydra3333/Raspberry_Pi_5_Poor_Mans_NAS_Media_Server/README.md

 /dev/sdb2 on /media/pi/5TB-recordings1 type ntfs3 (rw,nosuid,nodev,relatime,uid=1000,gid=1000,windows_names,iocharset=utf8,uhelper=udisks2) [5TB-recordings1]
 /dev/sda2 on /media/pi/Y-4TB type ntfs3 (rw,nosuid,nodev,relatime,uid=1000,gid=1000,windows_names,iocharset=utf8,uhelper=udisks2) [Y-4TB]
 ```
 Now we have identified the correct partitions and their PARTUUID.

-Start File Manager and navigate to each of the partitions, like the below, and locate the root folder of each partition which contains your
+Start File Manager and navigate to each of the partitions, something like the below,
+and locate the root folder in each partition which contains your
 media files ... and note these down these root foler names alongside the correct PARTUUID.
 ```
-/dev/sdb2 on /media/pi/5TB-recordings1
-/dev/sda2 on /media/pi/Y-4TB
+/dev/sdb2 the media files are under /media/pi/5TB-recordings1 /dev/sda2 the media files are under /media/pi/Y-4TB
 ```
-So, you will now have noted for each partition, the PARTUUID and the root folder name on that partition, eg
+So, you will by now have noted for each partition, the PARTUUID and the root folder name on that partition, eg
 ```
 a175d2d3-c2f6-44d4-a5fc-209363280c89 /media/pi/5TB-recordings1/autoTVS-mpg/converted
 2d5599a2-aa11-4aad-9f75-7fca2078b38b /media/pi/Y-4TB/VRDTVSP-Converted
 ```

-We know from the prior output that the mount points are:
+We know from these prior outputs that the mount points are:
 ```
 /media/pi/5TB-recordings1
 /media/pi/Y-4TB
 ```
-... so we are ONLY interested on the trailing parts of the full folder names, eg in this example
+... and we are ONLY interested on the trailing parts of the full folder names (i.e. minus the mount point), eg in that example
 ```
 autoTVS-mpg/converted
 VRDTVSP-Converted